cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

     ],
   },

-  /* Hot reloading section.
-On by default for dev builds.
+  /* Whether or not hot reloading section should be enabled.
+This applies to the search searchPatterns
-   * This applies to the search patterns and mono-repo package aliasing.
+   * and mono-repo package aliasing.
+This is enabled by default for dev builds.
    */
   hotReloading: true,

-  /* Specifiy mono-repo settings.
+  /** The mono-repo settings.
 This will automatically alias package directories in webpack.
-   * Based on hot relaoding and prod settings dist will be aliased as source.
+   * Based on hot reloading and prod settings dist will be aliased as source.
    */
   monoRepo: {
     packages: path.resolve(process.cwd(), 'packages'),